RTLion-Framework/RTLion-app/README.md

 ![RTLion Main Menu](https://user-images.githubusercontent.com/24392180/57201478-15a48780-6fa2-11e9-9a72-c897a2bfd33e.gif)

+After the connection has been made, RTLion would show the client browser details which can be helpful as a verbose info.

 ### Updating Settings

+RTL-SDR device settings can be changed easily on the `Settings` page.

 ![RTLion Settings Page](https://user-images.githubusercontent.com/24392180/57200824-1553be80-6f99-11e9-905c-592a35ce33aa.gif)

+('1.4' is a supported gain value for my RTL-SDR device.)
+[RTL2832U, 820T2]

 ### Power Spectrum

+As on the Web interface, `Power Spectrum (FFT Graph)` visualizer feature is provided on the `Graph` page.
+It's usable just by determining the `center frequency`, `read interval` and `read count` parameters.

 ![RTLion Graph Page](https://user-images.githubusercontent.com/24392180/57201005-7aa8af00-6f9b-11e9-99f5-48399cf0fd5a.gif)

+Also center frequency can be changed real time via the `SeekBar` view below the graph.

 ### Frequency Scanner

+Frequency scanner aims to find the peaks on a power spectrum for miscellaneous applications with using a sorting method.
+For using this feature on the mobile app, it's enough to set `frequency range` and `sensitivity` parameters.
+Afterall, RTLion would find the maximum power (dB) values on the graph and add them to the `ListView` which is located below the graph and can be real time tracked.

+Also it's possible to change `sensitivity` value while the scanning operation continues.

 ![RTLion Scanner Page](https://user-images.githubusercontent.com/24392180/57201340-79c64c00-6fa0-11e9-9675-1897a4d2ed69.gif)

+RTLion provides a feature for showing the graph of scanned value.
+After the scan finished or during the scan, choosing a value from the `scanned values ListView` and selecting the `Show Graph` option will redirect you to the `graph page` and it shows you the spectrum as soon as the scan operation stops or the RTL-SDR device prepares.

 ![RTLion Show Graph Option](https://user-images.githubusercontent.com/24392180/57201318-10463d80-6fa0-11e9-9e19-9b1b18328b8d.gif)

 ## IoT

 ## TODO(s)

+_Considerable for future versions._
+* Improve the mobility for graph image sizes
+* Fix step size calculation for not wide frequency ranges
+* Fix server connection issues which caused by the WebView
+* Fix cache and hardware acceleration issues of the WebView
+* Show more server/client info on the main menu
+* Test other Android devices for the xml layouts

 ## Releases